top of page

 Some need a quiet environment, while others enjoy some background noise.
 There's no right or wrong way to study, as long as it works for you.

-The key is to find out what kind of learner you are and what kind of study method suits you best.
+The key is to find out what kind of learner you are and what is the most effective study method for you.

 Yes, I mean it!
 OK, maybe don't be so rude, but you get the idea.
 You need to find a place where you can study without being disturbed by other people or pets.